 - Vanilla + Maple Extract.
 Complements the blend of pumpkin pie spices and creamy pumpkin puree.

 - Topping.
-A dollop of whipped coconut cream (made with full fat coconut milk) is my go-to vegan choice for finishing my slice of no-bake vegan pumpkin pie.
+A dollop of whipped coconut cream (made with full-fat coconut milk) is my go-to vegan choice for finishing a slice of no-bake vegan pumpkin pie.

-- Whisk together the dry ingredients for the crust.
+- Mix.
+Whisk together the dry ingredients for the crust.

-- Stir then press into a pie dish.
+- Form the Crust.
+Stir, then press into a pie dish.

-- Blind bake the crust for 10 minutes, then remove it from the oven and shield the edges with foil or a pie crust shield.
+- Bake.
+Blind bake the pumpkin pie crust for 10 minutes, then remove it from the oven and shield the edges with foil or a pie crust shield.
 Return to the oven and bake until lightly golden.
 Let cool.

-- Pulse the dates in a food processor until they form a sticky ball.
+- Process the Dates.
+Until they form a sticky ball.

 - To Store.
 This pie is best served the day it is made or up to 1 day after.
 Keep refrigerated until ready to serve.
 Leftovers of this pie beyond 1 day are still tasty, but I found the spices lost some pizzazz, and the crust softened more than I would have wanted for a first impression.